eworm-de/routeros-scripts/README.md

 #### Prerequisite configuration

-Starting with RouterOS 7.17 the
+The
 [device-mode ↗️](https://help.mikrotik.com/docs/spaces/ROS/pages/93749258/Device-mode)
-has been extended to give more fine-grained control over what features are available.
+is a mechanism to lock down a device for security reasons, it gives fine-grained control over what features are available.
 You need to enable `scheduler` and `fetch` at least, specific scripts may require additional features.

 ### Hardware